 Anal Itching: A Merck Manual of Patient Symptoms podcast

-The perianal skin tends to itch, which can result from numerous causes (see see Some Causes of Pruritus Ani).
+The perianal skin tends to itch, which can result from numerous causes (see Table 1: Some Causes of Pruritus Ani).
 This condition is also known as pruritus ani.
 Occasionally, the irritation is misinterpreted by the patient as pain, so other causes of perianal pain (eg, abscess) should be ruled out.

 Most anal itching is